Annette Lu

-Annette Lu Hsiu-lien (呂秀蓮 (Lǚ Xiùlián, Lū Siù-liân); born 7 June 1944) is a Taiwanese politician.
-A feminist active in the tangwai movement, she joined the Democratic Progressive Party in 1990, and was elected to the Legislative Yuan in 1992.
-Subsequently, she served as Taoyuan County Magistrate between 1997 and 2000, and was the Vice President of the Republic of China from 2000 to 2008, under President Chen Shui-bian.
-Lu announced her intentions to run for the presidency on 6 March 2007, but withdrew to support eventual DPP nominee Frank Hsieh.
+Lu Hsiu-lien (呂秀蓮 (Lǚ Xiùlián, Lū Siù-liân); born 7 June 1944), also known by her English name Annette, is a Taiwanese politician and lawyer.
+A feminist active in the Tangwai movement, she joined the Democratic Progressive Party (DPP) in 1990 and was elected to the Legislative Yuan in 1992.
+Subsequently, she served as Taoyuan County Magistrate between 1997 and 2000, and was vice president of the Republic of China (Taiwan) from 2000 to 2008, under President Chen Shui-bian.

+Before entering politics, Lu graduated from National Taiwan University and earned law degrees from the University of Illinois Urbana-Champaign and from Harvard University.
+She announced her intentions to run for the presidency on 6 March 2007, but withdrew to support eventual DPP nominee Frank Hsieh.
 Lu ran again in 2012, but withdrew for a second time, ceding the nomination to DPP chairwoman Tsai Ing-wen.

-She lost the party's Taipei mayoral nomination to Pasuya Yao in 2018, and stated that she would leave the party.
+Lu lost the DPP's Taipei mayoral nomination to Pasuya Yao in 2018, and stated that she would leave the party.
 However, by the time Lu announced in September 2019 that she would contest the 2020 presidential election on behalf of the Formosa Alliance, she was still a member of the Democratic Progressive Party.

-Early life
+Early life and education

 Lu was born in Tōen Town (now Taoyuan City), in northern Taiwan, during Japanese rule.
 She has both Hoklo and Hakka ancestry, with her paternal ancestor arriving in Taiwan from Nanjing County, Zhangzhou, Fujian in 1740.
 She has one older brother and three older sisters.

-After graduating from Taipei First Girls' High School, Lu studied law at the National Taiwan University.
-Graduating in 1967, she went on to gain a Master of Laws from both the University of Illinois at Urbana–Champaign (in comparative law, 1971) and Harvard University (1978).
+After graduating from Taipei First Girls' High School, Lu studied law at the National Taiwan University (NTU).
+After graduating from NTU in 1967, she earned two Master of Laws (LL.M.) degrees: one from the University of Illinois at Urbana–Champaign in comparative law in 1971, and another from Harvard Law School, where she was a student of professor Jerome Cohen, in 1978.
+As a graduate student at Harvard, Lu was classmates with future Taiwanese president Ma Ying-jeou.